§ 5901 Definitions [For application of this section, see 79 Del. Laws, c. 207, § 3]

-The Commissioner may apply to the court for an order appointing the Commissioner as receiver or ancillary receiver and directing him to conserve the assets within this State, of a foreign insurer upon any of the following grounds:
+The Commissioner may apply to the court for an order appointing the Commissioner as receiver or ancillary receiver and directing him or her to conserve the assets within this State, of a foreign insurer upon any of the following grounds:

 (1) Upon any of the grounds specified in § 5905 or § 5906 of this title, or